eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/h-transaction-logs-kept-by-the-wallet.md

 This topic has been discussed already in the context of Topic N - Export and Data Portability.
 Refer to [Discussion Paper](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/discussion-topics/n-export-and-data-portability.md) for more.
 The outcome of that discussion has been taken into account in this paper.

+As presented in the chapter 2, the purpose of the transaction log is clearly defined: to enable user to view the history of transactions (together with information what Relying Parties received User's data and types of data) and to execute data protection rights.
+Other possible purposes, like using the log to investigate identity theft or other frauds, are out of the scope of ARF.

 ### 3.2 The scope of logging

 According to Recital (13) of [European Digital Identity Regulation]